eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-05-04-release-announcement-200.md

 Companies are willing to show their adoption of Eclipse Ditto publicly: [https://iot.eclipse.org/adopters/?#iot.ditto](https://iot.eclipse.org/adopters/?#iot.ditto)

 From our various [feedback channels](feedback.html) we however know of more adoption.
-If you are making use of Eclipse Ditto, it would be great to show your adoption by adding your company to that list of known adopters.
+If you are making use of Eclipse Ditto, it would be great to show this by adding your company name to that list of known adopters.
 In the end, that's one main way of measuring the success of the project.

 ## Changelog

-The main changes and additions of Ditto 2.0.0 are:
+The main improvements and additions of Ditto 2.0.0 are:

 * Merge/PATCH updates of digital twins
 * Configurable OpenID Connect / OAuth2.0 claim extraction to be used for authorization